-In Fantappiè's model, each expression of reality is described as the consequence of a particular form of interaction between entropy and syntropy; it is therefore possible to observe 3 categories:
+In the model of Fatanppiè-Arcidiacono, each expression of reality is described as the consequence of a particular form of interaction between entropy and syntropy; it is therefore possible to observe 3 categories:

-- Entropic phenomena, in which entropic aspects prevail: their qualities are governed by the principle of entropy.
-Therefore, the evolution from complex to simple and homogeneous states is observed.
+- 1. Entropic phenomena, in which entropic aspects prevail: their qualities are governed by the principle of entropy.
+As a consequence, the evolution from complex to simple and homogeneous states is observed. - 2.
+Syntropic phenomena, in which syntropic aspects prevail: their qualities are governed by the principle of syntropy.
+As a consequence, the evolution from simple to complex and differentiated states is observed.

-- Syntropic phenomena, in which syntropic aspects prevail: their qualities are governed by the principle of syntropy.
-Therefore, the evolution from simple to complex and differentiated states is observed. - Equilibrium phenomena, in which the syntropic and entropic aspects reach an equilibrium: in these phenomena it is not possible to observe syntropic differentiation and entropic levelling.
-These phenomena are placed between determinism (causes placed in the past) and indeterminism

-(attractors, causes placed in the future).
+3. Equilibrium phenomena, in which the syntropic and entropic aspects reach an equilibrium: in these phenomena it is not possible to observe syntropic differentiation and entropic levelling.
+These phenomena are placed between determinism (causes placed in the past) and indeterminism (attractors, causes placed in the future).